sund0g/react-tutorial/README.md

 	**Note** because we are only working with web apps in the course, we don't need the native Android and iOS features.

+12. Install [Redux](https://redux.js.org/) which is what we use to preserve state

+		yarn add redux

 ## Sync code
 Clone this repo to your local development environment.